 American Literature High School Curriculum

-One-year study guide collection will provide your student with a college-prep level American Literature high school course.
-It can also be adapted to honors level using the easy-to-follow suggestions in the “how to use this curriculum” introductory material.
+This one-year study guide collection will provide your student with a college-prep level American Literature high school course.
+As with all 7Sisters curriculum, it can also be adapted to Honors level using the easy-to-follow suggestions in the “how to use this curriculum” introductory material.

 American Literature High School titles covered by these study guides include:

 - A Raisin in the Sun by Lorraine Hansberry